AD | Featured

 Limit Their Night Time Driving

 You might not have given too much thought to your teens driving at night, but it’s another huge contributing factor to teen road accidents.
 Even though only 14% of miles driven by 16 to 17-year-olds occur between 9 p.m. and 6 a.m., this time period accounts for just under a third of fatal crashes in this age group.
-Therefore, it’s worth emphasizing the dangers of night-time driving, and even implementing a curfew for a period after getting their license.
+Therefore, it’s worth emphasising the dangers of night-time driving, and even implementing a curfew for a period after getting their license.

 Remind them of the Impact of Weather Conditions